by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu20.04_WSL2_setup/README.md

 - [moffusion_text.pth](https://figshare.com/ndownloader/files/46925995)

 ## MOFFUSION Recommended Environment

 This document outlines the recommended environment for running **MOFFUSION**, focusing on stability, compatibility, and long-term support.
 It includes guidance for both **Docker-based** and **WSL2-based** setups, with considerations for GPU acceleration.

+---

 ### Overview

 MOFFUSION relies heavily on GPU acceleration and specific library versions.
-While the core dependencies are aligned with **Ubuntu 20.04 LTS**, we recommend using **Ubuntu 22.04 LTS** for host systems due to its extended support and compatibility.
+While newer systems may prefer Ubuntu 22.04 LTS, **Ubuntu 20.04 LTS remains the most compatible and stable base** for MOFFUSION due to the release periods of its core dependencies.

+---

-#### Key Points
+### Key Points

-- **Library Compatibility**: Most libraries (e.g., CUDA 11.3, Python 3.9.18) were released during the Ubuntu 20.04 LTS era.
+- **Library Compatibility**: Most core libraries (e.g., CUDA 11.3, Python 3.9.18, PyTorch 1.11.0) were released during the Ubuntu 20.04 LTS era.
-- **Host OS Recommendation**: Ubuntu 22.04 LTS is preferred for host systems due to support until **April 2027**.
+- **Long-Term Support**: Ubuntu 20.04 LTS is supported until **April 2025**, making it ideal for legacy systems and reproducible research.
+- **Version Constraints**: Many scientific libraries do not explicitly specify compatibility with newer OS versions, making Ubuntu 20.04 LTS a safer choice.
 - **Docker Containers**: Use Ubuntu 20.04 LTS as the base image inside containers to ensure compatibility.
-- **WSL2 Environment**: Ubuntu 22.04 LTS is used with CUDA 11.8 for better integration with newer drivers and toolkits.
+- **WSL2 Environment**: Ubuntu 20.04 LTS can be used directly under WSL2 for native execution with GPU support.

+---

 ### Recommended Configurations

-### Docker-Based Setup (Containerized Execution)
+#### Docker-Based Setup (Containerized Execution)

 | Component     | Version        | Notes                                                                 |
 |--------------|----------------|-----------------------------------------------------------------------|